ChanChar/ChanChar.github.io/_posts/2015-04-03-unsplash-pictures.md

 desktop/laptop, they need to manually be downloaded one by one.
 You can see where this going.

-I've made a web scraper for this exact purpose when I began to learn python but having found a better way to implement it, I thought it would try to improve on it.
+I've made a web scraper for this exact purpose when I began to learn python but having found a better way to implement it, I thought I would try to improve on it.
 There are two main improvements to this version compared to the original.

 1. It uses the [requests](http://docs.python-requests.org/en/latest/) package instead of [urllib2](https://docs.python.org/2/library/urllib2.html).